NSW Modern Slavery Act is back on the agenda – inquiry recommends the NSW Act comes into effect

 What about that Commonwealth Act?

 If the Commonwealth Act applies to your organisation then the clock is certainly ticking and your organisation should be taking steps so that it can address all of the mandatory criteria and submit its modern slavery statement on time.
 We have been very busy helping a number of clients prepare their compliance programs and modern slavery statements.
-To find out more about this regime and how we can help, see our previous article.

 This Article details the recommendations and findings of the Committee.
 The NSW Government has six months to consider whether it adopts the recommendations of the Committee.
 Ultimately, whether the NSW Modern Slavery Act comes into effect and the requirements of the actual reporting regime in NSW will be decided by the NSW Government and NSW Parliament following the Inquiry.